Welcome. We are the Alaska chapter of the American Foundation for Suicide Prevention.

 Meet the Alaska Board of Directors

 Dennis Lasley has lived in Alaska since June of 2008.
-He works full time for the Municipality of Anchorage at the Anchorage Police Department.
-Currently, Dennis is working to complete his B.A.S in Justice Administration.
+He works full time at the Anchorage Police Department as an 911 Emergency Dispatcher.
+Dennis has completed training in CIT, safeTALK and Applied Suicide Intervention Skills Training (ASIST).
+Dennis completed his B.A.S in Justice Administration in 2013 at Wayland Baptist University.
 He is a survivor of the loss of his best friend Sean, December of 2008.
 Dennis first joined AFSP at the Boston Overnight Walk June 2010.
-Dennis is part of the core group that helped establish the Alaska Chapter.
+The event was so healing, Dennis wanted to form a local chapter in Alaska.
+Due to his passion and drive, he helped establish the Alaska Chapter in September 2011.

 General Board Members

-Director: Lorena Hernandez is employed by the Municipality of Anchorage at the Anchorage Police Department.
+Director: Lorena Hernandez is employed by the Municipality of Anchorage at the Anchorage Police Department Lorena works in the Emergency Dispatch center as a 911 Call Taker.
 She is also a small business owner, Alaska Fur Enterprise.
+Lorena completed her B.A.S at Wayland Baptist University in 2013.
 She became involved with AFSP when a friend lost someone close to suicide.
-She is an advocate of getting involved in one's community to make the changes one needs out of society.
+Lorena is a strong advocate for being involved in the community.

-Director: Kimberlee Hancox (Kim) Kim is the Practice Administrator for Denali OB-GYN Associates, LLC in Anchorage.
-She completed her undergraduate degree in Health Care Administration and will be completing her Masters Business Administration in August 2013.
+Director: Kimberlee Hancox (Kim) Kim is the Practice Administrator for Alaska Center for Ear, Nose, and Throat (ACENT) in Anchorage.
+She completed her undergraduate degree in Health Care Administration and her Master’s in Business Administration in 2013.
 Kim relocated in 2012 from South West Michigan and has really enjoyed the transition to Alaska.
 She became involved with AFSP when a friend and classmate of her 16 year old son died by suicide.
 Kim's goal is to work diligently within the state of Alaska to increase awareness and advocacy for suicide.